Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 Create a plugin-managed account from an existing private key:

 !!! note
-    Although this API can be used to move plugin-managed accounts between nodes, the plugin may provide a more preferable alternative.
+    Although this API can be used to move plugin-managed accounts between nodes, the plugin may provide a preferable alternative.
 See the plugin's documentation for more info.

 | Parameter | Description |
 | --- | --- |